Jhordon/C-Variety/blackjack/readme.md

 # /blackjack

-Casino card game planned for development.
+"Check back later for an update"